-- Residents are encouraged to become more physically active, particularly the young and those with weight related ill-health. - We support partners to promote healthy eating. - Make our services accessible so that those with weight related disorders feel comfortable in approaching new lifestyle choices - We will seek to develop a GP referral option with the PCT for as an alternative to medical interventions for those with ill-health, particularly weight related illnesses - We will lead by example encouraging our own employees to adopt an active lifestyle.
+- We encourage residents to become more physically active, particularly the young and those with weight related ill-health. - We support partners to encourage healthy eating. - Make our services accessible so that those with weight related disorders feel comfortable in approaching new lifestyle choices - We will seek to develop a GP referral option with the PCT for as a alternative to medical interventions for those with ill-health, particularly weight related. - We will lead by example encouraging our own employees to adopt an active lifestyle.